aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-to-image/_index.md

 ## How to convert OneNote pages to images (alternative scenarios)

-If you need to **convert OneNote page image** files in bulk, simply place the above code inside a loop that iterates over `Document.getPages()`.
+If you need to **convert onenote page** files in bulk, simply place the above code inside a loop that iterates over `Document.getPages()`.
 Change `options.setPageIndex(i)` for each iteration, and optionally adjust `options.setQuality(90)` to control JPEG compression.

 ## Common Issues and Solutions